 Students not enrolled in the Honors Program may apply for Distinction in the Major.
 Criteria include:

-1. 3.5 grade point average in the major;
+1. A 3.5 grade point average in the major;

-3. letter of recommendation from a member of the UW faculty to the international studies advisor three weeks before the date of graduation.
+3. A letter of recommendation from a member of the UW faculty to the International Studies advising staff three weeks before the date of graduation.

 International studies and studying abroad are a natural combination.
 While study abroad is not a requirement for the major, all IS students are strongly encouraged to pursue a significant international experience during the course of the undergraduate career.
 Whether through a study abroad program, an internship, or service learning, the experience of studying or working in a foreign culture is invaluable.
 Many courses taken abroad will count toward the IS major.
 See the IS advisor for specific guidelines.
 More information about study abroad and internships is available through International Academic Programs.